ipatieff/svalidatejs/README.md

 # svalidatejs
-Simple jquery plugin at Bootstrap 4 for validation your form!
+Simple jquery plugin with Bootstrap 4 for validation your form!
 Features:

 1) Remembers your key input